nlaha/spreadsheet-application/README.md

 Disabled "documentation should end with a period"
 - This is just not necessary, it doesn't make the code cleaner and it's one more thing that I have to remember to do

+Disabled "elements should be documented"
+- Adding documentation to everything just adds clutter to the code.
+For example, the `Homework3Tests` project contains a class called `TestFibonacciReader`; Adding a documentation comment to that class won't help readability/maintainability.
+Especially since it's a test class so it probably won't be referenced in code directly.
+Similarly, for the test methods, Microsoft recommends having descriptive names such as `Add_MaximumSumResult_ThrowsOverflowException`, and these also do not require documentation comments.